 While his name was known throughout Sumter as one synonymous with civic affairs, Moses was also a leading figure politically, having a career in public service that extended back to 1868, when he served as a delegate from Sumter County to the South Carolina Democratic State Convention.
-In 1886 he was elected to serve in the South Carolina House of Representatives "at the earnest solicitation of his fellow citizens" and during a portion of his eight years here held the chairmanship of the house Ways and Means Committee.
-In addition to his legislative service Moses was also a delegate to the Democratic National Conventions of 1888 and 1904 as part of the South Carolina delegation.
+Following service on the Sumter City Council, in 1886 Moses was elected to the South Carolina House of Representatives "at the earnest solicitation of his fellow citizens" and during a portion of his eight years here held the chairmanship of the House Ways and Means Committee.
+In addition to his legislative service, Moses was also a delegate to the Democratic National Conventions of 1888, 1896 and 1904 as part of the South Carolina delegation.

-In 1894 Moses was elected to the state senate and served here until 1898, when he narrowly lost his senate seat to Richard Irvine Manning (a future South Carolina Governor).
+In 1894 Moses was elected to the state Senate and served there until 1898 when he narrowly lost his Senate seat to Richard Irvine Manning (a future South Carolina Governor).
 As luck would have it, Moses' career on the political stage wasn't over yet, due to a verdict rendered by the state supreme court.
 As Moses' obituary in the Sumter Watchman and Southron relates: